playcanvas/developer.playcanvas.com/content/ja/tutorials/legacy/beginner/mouse-input.md

         this.entity = entity;
         this.pos = new pc.Vec3();

-        // appメニューを無効にするとページを右クリックした際に
+        // Disabling the app menu stops the browser displaying a menu when
-        // ブラウザでメニューが表示されなくなります
+        // you right-click the page
         app.mouse.disableContextMenu();

-        // on()メソッドを使用してイベントハンドラを添付
+        // Use the on() method to attach event handlers.
-        // マウスオブジェクトはマウスの動き、上下ボタン、スクロール
+        // The mouse object supports events on move, button down and
-        // のイベントに対応しています
+        // up, and scroll wheel.
         app.mouse.on(pc.EVENT_MOUSEMOVE, this.onMouseMove, this);
         app.mouse.on(pc.EVENT_MOUSEDOWN, this.onMouseDown, this);
     };